hipe/nandoc/proto/README.md

 ### Prototypes

-Each folder in this folder is a 'prototype' nanoc installation.
-(Probably only one folder, called 'default'.)
-(The folder called 'misc' holds one-off templates for ad-hoc stuff, maybe for helpers etc.)
+Almost each folder in this folder is a 'prototype' nanDoc installation.
+Most users will only ever use the `default` prototype and not worry about other prototypes.

+The folder called 'misc' holds one-off templates for ad-hoc stuff, maybe for helpers etc.

 The result of each such prototype is comparable to the filetree you get from a default nanoc 'create_site' command, but altered accordingly to be a NanDoc site, whatever that will come to mean.